HAT-P-11

-HAT-P-11, also designated GSC 03561-02092, is an orange dwarf metal rich star about 123 light-years away in the constellation Cygnus.
+HAT-P-11, also designated GSC 03561-02092 and Kepler-3, is a metal-rich orange dwarf star with a planetary system, 123 ly away in the constellation Cygnus.
 This star is notable for its relatively large rate of proper motion.
-The magnitude of this star is about 9, which means it is not visible to the naked eye but can be seen with a medium-sized amateur telescope on a clear dark night.
+The apparent magnitude of this star is about 9.6, which means it is not visible to the naked eye but can be seen with a medium-sized amateur telescope on a clear dark night.
 The age of this star is about 6.5 billion years.

 The star has active latitudes that generate starspots.
-The star appears to have a very small radius, which can be explained by the anomalously high helium fraction.
+The spots are similar in distribution to those on the Sun, but HAT-P-11 is a more active star and has a starspot coverage approximately 100 times greater than the Sun.
+The star appears to have an unusually small radius, which can be explained by the anomalously high helium fraction.

 Planetary system

-An extrasolar planet, was discovered by the HATNet Project using the transit method, believed to be a little larger than the planet Neptune.
+An exoplanet, designated HAT-P-11b, was discovered by the HATNet Project using the transit method, believed to be a little larger than the planet Neptune.

-That planet orbits out of alignment from the star's spin axis.
-The system is oblique at 100°.
+The planet orbits out of alignment from the star's spin axis, with an obliquity of about 100°.
 This star system was within the field of view of the Kepler Mission planet-hunter spacecraft.
+Water vapor and ammonia have been detected in the atmosphere of HAT-P-11b.

 A trend in the radial velocity measurements taken to confirm the planet indicated a possible additional body in the system.
-This was confirmed in 2018 when a second planet was detected on an approximately nine year orbit.
-In 2020, the true mass of HAT-P-11c was measured via astrometry, along with Pi Mensae b.
+This was confirmed in 2018 when a second planet, HAT-P-11c, was detected on an approximately nine-year orbit.
+In 2020, an astrometric detection of HAT-P-11c was published, along with Pi Mensae b, allowing its inclination and true mass to be determined.

+Multiple 2024 studies present conflicting results about HAT-P-11c.
+One study suggests that the radial velocity variations attributed to HAT-P-11c may actually be caused by a magnetic activity cycle of the star.
+If this is the case, an outer planet may still exist given the evidence for one from astrometry, but farther from the star and with a different mass than previously thought.
+Another study instead claims further confirmation of the previously proposed planet.
+A third paper, published in response to the first, also corroborates the planetary nature of HAT-P-11c based on additional radial velocity data.